 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Saint-Girons is essentially constant during August, remaining around 2.3 miles per hour throughout.
+The average hourly wind speed in Saint-Girons is essentially constant during August, remaining within 0.1 miles per hour of 4.3 miles per hour throughout.

 Average Wind Speed in August

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.